SoftwareAG/sagdevops-cc-docker-builder/README.md

 docker-compose down
 ```

-## Adoping templates to work with Command Central Docker Builder 10.1
+## Adapting templates to work with Command Central Docker Builder 10.1

 > Command Central Docker Builder 10.1 has the following requirements for the template.yaml: